General Contractor Markup: Everything You Need to Know

 This includes but isn’t limited to:

-- Labour costs, including wages, salaries, payroll taxes, and benefits;
+2. Labour costs, including wages, salaries, payroll taxes, and benefits

-- Overhead costs, like office expenses, rent/mortgage payments, insurance premiums, etc.;
+3. Overhead costs, like office expenses, rent/mortgage payments, insurance premiums, etc.

 Also, consider having a contingency plan for unexpected expenses like weather delays, additional materials or labour needs, etc.

 This process can be time-consuming and prone to errors, especially when managing multiple projects simultaneously.
-That’s why we offer you the opportunity to explore Buildern’s advanced solutions!
+Therefore, I offer you the opportunity to explore Buildern’s advanced solutions!

-Buildern is designed to help general contractors work smarter, not harder.
-It simplifies the markup application process, allowing you to focus on what you do best – constructing great buildings.
+Buildern is designed to help general contractors work smarter while simplifying the markup application process and allowing you to focus on what you do best – constructing great buildings.

 Benefits of Using Buildern